Cycling - Benefits of cycling - Why should I cycle?

 The next time you're going 'just down the road' to the bank, the post office, the newspaper shop, etc, etc, why not just get the bike out?
 Cheaper, easier to park and better for your health!

-Cycling to work almost halves the risk of developing cancer and heart disease, scientists have discovered, and, although walking to work is good for you, it does not provide the same health benefits as using a bike.
+Cycling to work almost halves the risk of developing cancer and heart disease, scientists have discovered, and, although walking to work is also good for you, it does not provide the same health benefits as using a bike.

-A study conducted at the University of Glasgow found those who cycle are 41 per
+A study conducted at the University of Glasgow found those who cycle are 41 per cent less likely to suffer premature death from any cause.

 The test, carried out on 264,337 people, revealed cycling is linked to a 45 per cent lower risk of cancer and 46 per cent less chance of heart disease, compared with driving or taking public transport.

-Dr Jason Gill, from the institute of cardiovascular and medical sciences at Glasgow, said the Government needs to look at ways to make it easier for people to commute by bike, such as creating "cycle lanes, city bike hire, subsidised cycle purchase schemes and increasing provision for cycles on public transport".
+Dr Jason Gill, from the institute of cardiovascular and medical sciences in Glasgow, said the Government needs to look at ways to make it easier for people to commute by bike, such as creating "cycle lanes, city bike hire, subsidised cycle purchase schemes and increasing provision for cycles on public transport".

 These would create "major opportunities for public health improvement," he added.